ibm-cloud-docs/virtual-servers/vsi_managing.md

 ### Connecting to the KVM console
 {: #kvm-console}

-The KVM console is a Java applet.
-Java must be installed before you can access the console.
-If Java is installed, make sure that a connection is established through the VPN.
-If a connection isn't established, a warning displays saying that a VPN connection is required.
-If you have connection issues with your KVM console, see [Why can I not connect to the KVM console?](/docs/virtual-servers?topic=virtual-servers-faqs-servers-general-#why-can-i-not-connect-to-the-kvm-console-).

-If you have issues with incompatible Java settings in your browser, you can alternatively use the TightVNC viewer.
-You must download and install TightVNC viewer for Windows 64-bit version.
-For more information, see [How to connect to KVM console of IBM Cloud Virtual Servers](https://www.ibm.com/support/pages/how-connect-kvm-console-ibm-cloud-virtual-servers){: external} from the Support Center.
-{: tip}
+The KVM console for virtual servers provides a graphical user interface and accepts both mouse and keyboard input.
+You can open the KVM console by using any of the {{site.data.keyword.cloud}} supported browsers.
+For more information, see [Accessing the KVM console for virtual servers](/docs/virtual-servers?topic=virtual-servers-access-kvm-console).

 ### Canceling a virtual server
 {: #cancel}